Capital punishment in the United States: Modern era

 In 1982, Texas carried out the first execution by lethal injection in world history and lethal injection subsequently became the preferred method throughout the country, displacing the electric chair.
-From 1976 to 8 December 2016, there were 1,533 executions, of which 1,349 were by lethal injection, 163 by electrocution, 11 by gas inhalation, 3 by hanging, and 3 by firing squad.
-The South had the great majority of these executions, with 1,249; there were 190 in the Midwest, 86 in the West, and only 4 in the Northeast.
+From 1976 to December 8, 2016, there were 1,646 executions, of which 1,457 were by lethal injection, 163 by electrocution, 18 by gas chamber, 3 by hanging, and 5 by firing squad.
+The South had the great majority of these executions, with 1,344; there were 206 in the Midwest, 92 in the West, and only 4 in the Northeast.
 No state in the Northeast has conducted an execution since Connecticut, now abolitionist, in 2005.
-The state of Texas alone conducted 571 executions, over 1/3 of the total; the states of Texas, Virginia (now abolitionist), and Oklahoma combined make up over half the total, with 802 executions between them.
+The state of Texas alone conducted 596 executions, over 1/3 of the total; the states of Texas, Virginia (now abolitionist), and Oklahoma combined make up over half the total, with 838 executions between them.
 17 executions have been conducted by the federal government.
 Executions increased in frequency until 1999; 98 prisoners were executed that year.
 Since 1999, the number of executions has greatly decreased, and the 17 executions in 2020 were the fewest since 1991.
 A 2016 poll conducted by Pew Research, found that support nationwide for the death penalty in the U.S. had fallen below 50% for the first time since the beginning of the post-Gregg era.

 The death penalty became an issue during the 1988 presidential election.
 It came up in the October 13, 1988, debate between the two presidential nominees George H. W. Bush and Michael Dukakis, when Bernard Shaw, the moderator of the debate, asked Dukakis, "Governor, if Kitty Dukakis [his wife] were raped and murdered, would you favor an irrevocable death penalty for the killer?"
 Dukakis replied, "No, I don't, and I think you know that I've opposed the death penalty during all of my life.
 I don't see any evidence that it's a deterrent, and I think there are better and more effective ways to deal with violent crime."
 Bush was elected, and many, including Dukakis himself, cite the statement as the beginning of the end of his campaign.